plantbreeding/BrAPI-Manuscript2/manuscript.md

 #### BIMS

 <!-- Peter S: Stub paragraph to stimulate the writing process.
 Please edit, rewrite, or delete as needed. -->
-BIMS is relatively new to the BrPAI community, with their primary focus being a link to the Field Book mobile data collection app.
+BIMS is relatively new to the BrAPI community, with their primary focus being a link to the Field Book mobile data collection app.

 #### Germinate